 Infectious canine hepatitis can be spread through feces, saliva, urine, blood and nasal discharge and it results in both infection of the liver and the establishment of a bleeding disorder.
 Dogs infected with this disease can exhibit a variety of symptoms including spontaneous hemorrhaging and a fever.

-Campylobacteriosis is caused by the campylobacteria found in the gut.
-Most commonly small puppies are those that are infected and they most often present with severe diarrhea which can rapidly cause dehydration and eventually death if left untreated.
-Campylobacteriosis generally runs its course in a week; however, when young puppies are affected this is long enough to cause death.
+The campylobacteria found in the gut causes campylobacteriosis.
+Small puppies are those that are infected most, and they often present with severe diarrhea which can rapidly cause dehydration and eventually death if left untreated.
+Campylobacteriosis generally runs its course in a week; however, when young puppies are affected, this is long enough to cause death.